 The term "microbiome" has never been more popular...and for good reason!
-In recent years, more research has surfaced that has allowed us to develop a better understanding of the gut and its role in our health—including and especially skin health.
-It seems that an imbalance in gut bacteria leads to poor absorption of food nutrients as well as poor filtering out of toxins from the intestinal tract.
-This gnarly combination can take a serious toll on our digestive system as well as our integumentary system (that's a funny way of saying "skin"), leading—for many people— to the development and worsening of inflammatory skin conditions including acne.
-Fortunately, there are several ways we can improve the health of our microbiome and help fight acne from the inside (while also treating it topically) with the use of both probiotics and prebiotics.
+In recent years, more research has surfaced that has allowed us to understand better the gut and its role in our health—especially skin health.
+An imbalance in gut bacteria seems to lead to poor absorption of food nutrients and poor filtering out of toxins from the intestinal tract.
+This gnarly combination can take a severe toll on our digestive and integumentary systems (that's a funny way of saying "skin"), leading—for many people— to developing and worsening inflammatory skin conditions, including acne.
+Fortunately, there are several ways we can improve the health of our microbiome and help fight acne from the inside (while also treating it topically) using probiotics and Prebiotics.

 What causes an imbalance in gut bacteria?

-The most common cause of gut bacterial imbalance (i.e. too much "bad bacteria", not enough "beneficial bacteria") is long-term use of oral antibiotics.
-This includes antibiotics for acne specifically as well as for other conditions.
+The most common cause of gut bacterial imbalance (i.e., too much "bad bacteria," not enough "beneficial bacteria") is long-term use of oral antibiotics.
+This includes antibiotics for acne specifically, as well as for other conditions.
 Think of antibiotics as the bacterial security guards of your macrobiotic nightclub and your "good bacteria" as by-standing good samaritans.
-The antibiotics are strong and mighty and knock out the bad bacteria to keep the club running smoothly with little to no issues.
-Unfortunately, antibiotics also takeout some good bacteria along the way.
-Once you stop taking antibiotics and there aren't enough "good guys" to keep the bad guys in line...you've got a problem.
+The antibiotics are strong and mighty and knock out harmful bacteria to keep the club running smoothly with little to no issues.
+Unfortunately, antibiotics also take out some good bacteria along the way.
+Once you stop taking antibiotics and there aren't enough "good guys" to keep the bad guys in line... you've got a problem.

 But antibiotics aren't the only thing throwing off our microbiome.
-In today's world, we're constantly exposed to countless toxins in our environment, in our homes, and even our dish soap.
+In today's world, we're constantly exposed to toxins in our environment, homes, and even dish soap.
 These toxins can have an equally gnarly impact on our gut health.

-Leaky gut (or leaky intestine syndrome) is a disorder that occurs when our gut lining (it's protective shield) s compromised and toxic compounds are then more easily absorbed into the bloodstream.
-This toxic load increase triggers an immune system response and subsequent low-level chronic inflammation that causes damage to multiple organs including the skin, which can trigger or worsen acne breakouts.
+Leaky gut (or leaky intestine syndrome) is a disorder that occurs when our gut lining (its protective shield) s compromised, and toxic compounds are more easily absorbed into the bloodstream.
+This poisonous load increase triggers an immune system response and subsequent low-level chronic inflammation that causes damage to multiple organs, including the skin, which can trigger or worsen acne breakouts.

-Probiotics are essentially live “good bacteria" (pro: good, biotic: bacteria).
+Probiotics are live "good bacteria" (pro: good, biotic: bacteria).
 They are naturally occurring in our gut as well as in fermented foods like yogurt and sauerkraut.
-There are hundreds of different (identified) probiotic "strains", but the most commonly known are Lactobacillus and Bacillus Bifidus (both Bifidobacterium).
-These gut-friendly bacteria are well equipped to fight the “bad” bacteria that can damage our intestines and may have a beneficial effect on our immune system and overall health.
+There are hundreds of different (identified) probiotic "strains," but the most commonly known are Lactobacillus and Bacillus Bifidus (both Bifidobacterium).
+These gut-friendly bacteria are well equipped to fight the "bad" bacteria that can damage our intestines and may benefit our immune system and overall health.
 When taken by mouth, they can help normalize gut bacteria, improve the microbiome balance of your gastrointestinal tract, and subsequently reduce inflammation throughout the body—including your skin.

-Recent studies have shown that inflammation-related skin disorders—acne (especially cystic acne), rosacea, and eczema—can flare up when our gut microbiome balance is damaged.
-One study found that people with acne had less of these bacteria than people without acne.
+Recent studies have shown that inflammation-related skin disorders—acne (predominantly cystic acne), rosacea, and eczema—can flare up when our gut microbiome balance is damaged.
+One study found that people with acne had fewer of these bacteria than those without acne.

 Do probiotics help with acne?

-While there is still much research to be done, it appears (and many individuals have self-reported) that probiotics may be a helpful tool added to an acne treatment program and can also help calm other inflammatory skin conditions by balancing the microbiome and reducing systemic inflammation.
+While there is still much research to be done, it appears (and many individuals have self-reported) that probiotics may be a helpful tool added to an acne treatment program and can help calm other inflammatory skin conditions by balancing the microbiome and reducing systemic inflammation.
 However, this rebalancing effect can take time and should be considered an adjunct therapy to an effective, medical-grade topical acne treatment.
-Additionally, there are some cases, for example, in patients with SIBO (small intestinal bacterial overgrowth) in which probiotics may not be the best choice and could actually exacerbate the issue.
-Before starting a probiotic supplement, it is always a good idea to consult your physician first and if possible, get tests to better understand the condition of your microbiome.
+Additionally, there are some cases, for example, in patients with SIBO (small intestinal bacterial overgrowth), in which probiotics may not be the best choice and could actually exacerbate the issue.
+Before starting a probiotic supplement, it is always a good idea to consult your physician first and, if possible, get tests to understand your microbiome's condition better.

-There are mixed opinions on what the best probiotics are to help treat acne.
+There are mixed opinions on the best probiotics to help treat acne.
 We recommend taking probiotics with (at least) the following probiotic strains (live cultures):